 An agenda will be developed from this conference.
 You can still contribute to the creation of this agenda, which is still in development.
 The main points of this agenda will be:

-1. Structural Research
+- Structural Research

-2. Based on the information already available and the new knowledge that will be produced through structural research, we can move on to the second point: Strengthening Identity and Awareness of Target Groups.
+All three groups strongly indicated the need for structural research and more knowledge.
+There is still little known about indentured labour and its ongoing impact. - Based on the information already available and the new knowledge that will be produced through structural research, we can move on to the second point: Strengthening Identity and Awareness of Target Groups.
 This is broadly defined but remains very relevant for each community, as each community has different needs and is at a different stage in the process of emancipation.

-3. Leadership Development among Descendants of Indentured Labourers
+- Leadership Development among Descendants of Indentured Labourers

 To implement this agenda, we need leaders from our own community.
 It is essential that leaders are empowered with knowledge about the history and culture of the community.
 Additionally, leaders must handle the significant responsibility of playing a unifying role and building towards unity and inclusivity within our diverse community.
 They also need to manage connections and communication with other diaspora groups and the broader society.
 Leadership requires integrity, various skills, and considerable responsibility.
 These are not things that are simply given; they are skills that must be learned and developed.
 By investing in leadership development, you are investing in the advancement of our Javanese community.